Monitor your GitHub Repos with Docker and Prometheus

 Getting Started

-Ensure you have a Docker host running the latest versions of Docker engine and compose.
-If you are running Docker for Mac/Windows you are already set.
+If you are running Docker for Mac/Windows, you are already set.
 Next, clone the GitHub-Monitoring project to your Docker machine.

 We can start configuring the project based on your requirements.
-If you need to track additional Exporters or targets then edit the Prometheus Targets section located in the static configs section at the end of the file.
+If you need to track additional Exporters or targets, then edit the Prometheus Targets section located in the static configs section at the end of the file.
 The Exporter uses the name metrics with port 9171.

 static_configs: